Episodes

 S9 E906 - 14s

-In Southern Virginia, Black farmers like Cecil Taylor balance their interests in honoring their tradition of tobacco farming against the onset of solar energy farms exploding across the region.
+In Southern Virginia, Black farmers like Cecil Shell balance their interests in honoring their tradition of tobacco farming against the onset of solar energy farms exploding across the region.
 Through Cecil, the film explores one rural county’s shifting economic interests and his own efforts to steward the community, including Black landowners, through changing times.

 -